 This CGMA framework helps you to develop a balanced and well-rounded knowledge and skills preparing you for a business manager’s role with relevant skills.
 Other than that, your positioning in the market will be such that you get huge recognition in the global market.

-So, how different is MBA finance than the CIMA course?
+So, how different is MBA finance course than the CIMA course?
 Let’s explore –

 MBA is a highly revered course, and getting an admission in a Top B school is certainly worth your while as you end up having a lucrative career.
 However, an MBA from a lower rung institute does not give you an attractive career option.
 As against it, CIMA gives you a professional qualification and also has a global accreditation.